 Latitude has some pretty interesting credit cards on the table.
 From rewards cards and retail cards, to travel cards and no-frills cards, Latitude credit cards are well worth a look.

 What are retail credit cards?
 We get it.
 All credit cards can be used in retail environments.
 That’s kind of what they’re for: buying stuff.
 However, retail credit cards are designed specifically to allow cardholders to make the most of retail purchases.

 Let us explain.
 The GEM Visa Credit Card is a great example of a retail credit card.
 If you use the card to make a purchase over $250, you can enjoy up to six months interest free.
 Yep, six months.
 Or, for purchases under $250, you can receive up to 55 days interest free.

 If you happen to use the card at any of the selected stores and healthcare providers, you could enjoy even longer interest free periods.
-One, two and three years interest free, depending on the card’s terms and conditions.
+12, 24 or up to 60 month interest free, depending on the card’s terms and conditions.

 If you plan on making large purchases with your credit card, this is the way to do it.
 You can buy the stuff you want, and pay it off without having to worry about interest.
 Just make sure you pay it off before the interest free period ends though.
 The standard purchase rate could really make your eyes water.

 Before you start using your card, check out which retailers participate in the longer interest free offers.
 You can find big names such as The Good Guys, Super A-Mart and Michael Hill, to name but a few.